benchling/app-examples-python/examples/event-webhooks-local-flask/README.md

 > ⚠️ **Development Only**: This example is not meant to be copied into production as-is.
 There are additional deployment, scale, and security concerns that should be addressed before deploying an app based on this example to production.

+> ⚠️ **Scale Note**: This App responds to a single `v2.entity.registered` event.
+For high throughput, bulk use cases this can easily result in thousands of events delivered simultaneously.
+Systems will need to take volume into account and ensure that the App is throttling or batching calls appropriately (e.g., via a queue) to avoid overwhelming rate limits.

 It relies on a few other tools that will be installed for you within Docker containers:
 * [Localtunnel](https://localtunnel.me/) - expose a public webhook URL and forward the results locally. ⚠️ *Not for production or real data!*
 * [Flask](https://flask.palletsprojects.com/) - A simple Python web application framework